scottleedavis/rattlebrain/README.md

 ## Acknowledgments

 - **[Rattletrap](https://github.com/tfausak/rattletrap)**: RattleBrain wouldn’t be possible without this fantastic replay parser.
 Kudos to the creators and maintainers for providing such a robust tool!
-- **AI Service Providers**: OpenAI, Claude, and others for their advanced language models powering this tool.
+- **AI Service Providers**: OpenAI, Anthropic, and Google for their advanced language models powering this tool.

 ---